vtalpaert/autobar/README.md

 ## Software

 A Raspberry Pi runs a django server.
 I wanted a potentially complex database of cocktails, with tables such as Ingredients, Doses, history of Orders, etc. I display my website on the touchscreen, but you could use your smartphone to control your own barmachine.
+The main point is to use another device to configure the database, especially what is inside the Dispensers.

 For a smooth experience, I recommend using a Rapsberry Pi 3 at least.
-I encountered a lot of WiFi issues with my Pi 2.
+I encountered a lot of WiFi 2.4GHz issues with my Pi 2.
 The Pi Zero is not suited to use with a touchscreen/desktop.

 This is what the website looks like for now :